How to Start Mindfulness Meditation - Aura Wellness Center

-How to start mindfulness meditationBy Dr. Paul Jerard, E-RYT 500, YACEP
+By Dr. Paul Jerard, E-RYT 500, YACEP

-How to start mindfulness meditation is not complicated.
-Mindfulness is living in each moment as it comes.
-It means acknowledging all thoughts that enter your brain, without stopping to ponder anything.
-When you are mindful, you become appreciative of each moment and grateful for the little things in life, like a beautiful sunset or a helpful neighbor.
-Mindfulness is actually a simple concept, but becoming mindful can be difficult, because it often contrasts with our usual state of being.
-Most of us are used to worrying about problems for days at a time, stressing over things in life that can’t be changed, or burdening ourselves with commitments, activities, and engagements.
-Learning mindfulness can allow us to acknowledge and accept all life experiences, whether they are positive or negative.
+Mindfulness is a simple concept, but becoming mindful can be difficult because it often contrasts with our usual state of being.
+Most of us are used to worrying about problems for days, stressing over things that can’t be changed, or burdening ourselves with commitments, activities, and engagements.
+Learning mindfulness can allow us to acknowledge and accept all life experiences, whether positive or negative.

 Concentrate on your breath to bring yourself back into your body and the present moment.
 Notice how your belly and chest rise and fall with each inhale and exhale.
 Try to inhale deeper and exhale slower.
-Give each body part some special attention by moving up the body, part-by-part, and acknowledging how it feels.
+Give each body part special attention by moving up the body, part by part, and acknowledging how it feels.
 Breathe into any spots that feel tight or stressed.
 Visualize the stress leaving your body with each breath.
 Try to sit quietly for 10 or 15 minutes at first, extending it as you gain confidence and experience in meditation.

-How to do Mindfulness Meditation
+How to Practice Mindfulness Meditation

 Mindfulness Meditation Explained